-The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program, provides a grant in assistance to students who are completing or who plan to complete course work needed to begin a career in teaching.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program, provides a grant in assistance to students who are completing or who plan to complete coursework required for a career in teaching.

 In exchange for receiving a TEACH Grant, you must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students (see below for more information on high-need fields and schools serving low-income students).
 As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing the program of study for which you received a TEACH Grant.